Itineraries and routes

 In some locations, we start our hike from the briefing location.
 In others, we must drive (usually 15-60 minutes) to a trailhead.

 Groups are encouraged to pull into camp early on the first night, especially beginner-level groups who may be using unfamiliar shelters, sleeping bags, and stoves.
-Also, this night it’s important to discuss our goals for the trip so that the guides can help accomplish them.
+Also, it’s important to have a discussion about trip goals so that the guides can help accomplish them.

 The last day